 Montclair State University is committed to serving the educational needs of New Jersey.
-The University has also had a significant impact on New Jersey by serving as an engine of economic growth for the entire state.
-And because Montclair State's impact has only grown over time, with enrollments and investments steadily increasing, the University has continued to make a positive and stabilizing contribution to New Jersey's economy even as other sectors have experienced downturns.
-Although this contribution comes as a by-product of the University's core mission of teaching and scholarship, it represents a tangible economic impact that materially benefits the citizens of New Jersey and returns their investment many times over.
+The University also has had a significant impact on New Jersey by serving as an engine of economic growth for the entire state.
+Because Montclair State's impact has only grown over time, with enrollments and investments steadily increasing, the University has continued to make a positive and stabilizing contribution to New Jersey's economy even as other sectors have experienced downturns.
+Although this contribution comes as a by-product of the University's core missions of teaching, research and scholarship, it represents a tangible economic impact that materially benefits the citizens of New Jersey and returns their investment many times over.